grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 [//]: # (### Hemi comes up with a plan)

+[//]: # (--- EDITED TO HERE ---)

+[//]: # (----- invisible character break)

 Around mid-afternoon Hemi joined Percy on the bridge of the sail.
-Bastian had been sent off for much-needed rest, and Owen was temporarily covering sonar for Hemi, who needed a break to clear his mind after the endless streams of noise.
+Bastian had been sent off for much-needed rest, and Gregory was temporarily covering sonar for Hemi, who needed a break to clear his mind after the endless streams of noise.
 Hemi would have asked Cassandra to cover for him, but there was no way to know how Percy would react if she found Cassandra back at the sonar station.

 Percy was squinting into binoculars as she scanned around the horizon.
 She was unused to the brightness of the ocean under high daylight.